json-lou/cs193p/README.md

 # CS193p

-Online Stanford course to learn SwiftUI
+CS193p is an online Stanford course on SwiftUI.
+Below is my progress in the course:

 ## Lectures